Most Probable KAM Tori in Stochastic Hamiltonian Systems: The most probable path in stochastic Hamiltonian systems

 Therefore, although stochastic perturbations introduce complexity and uncertainty into Hamiltonian systems, by minimizing the Onsager-Machlup functional, we can still reveal the dominant factors of system behavior, namely the evolution along the most probable path.
 This discovery is of significant importance in both theoretical research and practical applications.
-To further validate this conclusion, we will illustrate it through a specific example in the following section.
+To further illustrate this conclusion, we present the following example. \begin{example} Consider a one-dimensional harmonic oscillator with the Hamiltonian $ H(q, p) = \frac{p^2}{2m} + \frac{1}{2} k q^2 $, where $ \frac{p^2}{2m} $ represents the kinetic energy term, and $ V(q) = \frac{1}{2} k q^2 $ is the potential energy term.
+Here, $ m=1 $ denotes the mass, $k=1$ denotes the spring constant, and $ q $ and $ p $ respectively represent position and momentum.
+The classical Hamiltonian equations are given by